 Jim has called the Eastern Shore home for over 25 years.
 He leads our land protection efforts, working with state, local, and private landowners as well as monitoring the 33,000 acres of land owned by the Conservancy along with 70 private conservation easement properties that protect more than 13,000 acres.

-Zak is part of VCR’s shorebird and migratory bird team and often finds himself out on the water implementing the program’s monitoring, management, and research priorities.
+Zak is part of VCR’s shorebird and migratory bird team.
+A certified UAV pilot, Zak often finds himself out on the water or at the controls of a drone implementing the program’s monitoring, management, and research priorities.

 Alex manages VCR’s migratory bird program and is responsible for year-round stewardship of 50 miles of barrier island beaches.
 She works with Federal and State partners along the entire Atlantic coast to integrate VCR's efforts with broader bird conservation initiatives.